 Announcements / Open Discussion

 Minneapolis received an achievement award as part of Minnesota’s first Clean Energy Community Awards program sponsored by the Minnesota Commerce Department.
-The awards acknowledge work done by Minnesota communities’ programs, policies and technologies to further the state’s clean energy goals and encourage energy efficiency, conservation and renewable energy generation.
-The awards acknowledge work done by Minnesota communities’ programs, policies and technologies to further the state’s clean energy goals and encourage energy efficiency, conservation and renewable energy generation.
+The awards acknowledge work done by Minnesota communities’ programs, policies, and technologies to further the state’s clean energy goals and encourage energy efficiency, conservation and renewable energy generation.
 Minneapolis received its award for formation of the Clean Energy Partnership as an approach that partners the City of Minneapolis in a unique way with Xcel Energy and CenterPoint Energy to help the City reach its Climate Action Plan and Energy Vision 2040 goals.

-Minneapolis also earned a national SolSmart gold designation for making it faster, easier and cheaper to go solar.
-The award from SolSmart – a program funded by the U.S. Department of Energy – recognizes Minneapolis’ national ledership in advancing solar energy.
-In particular Minneapolis’ efforts include updating zoning requirements, reducing solar permitting time and costs, education and outreach, training staff and solar installers, advocating at the PUC, placing solar capability on City-owned buildings, and committing to community solar gardens.
+Minneapolis also earned a national SolSmart gold designation for making it faster, easier, and cheaper to adopt solar.
+The award from SolSmart – a program funded by the U.S. Department of Energy – recognizes Minneapolis’ national leadership in advancing solar energy.
+In particular, Minneapolis’ efforts include updating zoning requirements, reducing solar permitting time and costs, education and outreach, training staff and solar installers, advocating at the PUC, placing solar capability on City-owned buildings, and committing to community solar gardens.

 Next Meeting